 – David Abram

-The absurdity of building a wall along our southern border is a good reminder to recognize where we build walls in our own lives, acknowledge their cost, and examine the fears they represent.
+The specter of a possible wall along our southern border is a good reminder to recognize where we build walls in our own lives, acknowledge their cost, and examine the fears they represent.
 Recapturing our innate sense of interconnectedness, learning to offer and receive invitations to our greater belonging, and creating opportunities for vulnerability and intimacy are essential for our collective and individual well-being.